A summary of shared EV charge points for heavy vehicles (eHGVs) in the UK

 First Bus’ depot in Leicester is up and running with third parties such as Welch’s already making use of the charging facilities.
 Like its depots in Scotland, the bus operator is helping other fleets decarbonise in Leicester by opening to commercial partners, and intends to do so at its other sites across the country.

 Birmingham is home to the Tyseley Energy Park, and the pilot project eFreight, which will create 32 publicly accessible charging hubs specially for the freight and logistics sector.
-The locations have not yet been disclosed, apart from one in Birmingham, at the time of writing.

 The Electric Freightway is another government-funded pilot programme, with the brief to develop an electric charging network for HGVs.
 It is doing this across the country in collaboration with a variety of hauliers and organisations.
 The project will install high power charging stations on motorways, at truck stops, and at some private sites at hauliers’ depots.